-Refugees are generally outside of the United States when they are considered for resettlement, whereas asylum seekers submit their applications while physically present in or at a port of entry to the United States.
+Refugees are nearly always outside of the United States when they are considered for resettlement, whereas asylum seekers submit their applications while physically present in or at a port of entry to the United States.

 Asylum seekers can submit an asylum request either affirmatively or defensively.
 An asylum seeker present in the United States may submit an asylum request either with a U.S. Citizenship and Immigration Services (USCIS) asylum officer (affirmative request), or, if apprehended, with an immigration judge as part of a removal hearing (defensive request).
 During the interview, an asylum officer will determine whether the applicant meets the definition of a refugee.

-Every year, the president and Congress set the annual refugee admissions ceiling and allocations by region of origin.
-In response to the growing humanitarian crisis in the Middle East, the Obama administration increased the refugee admissions ceiling for FY 2016 to 85,000, up 15,000 from the 70,000 in 2015, with 10,000 specifically designated for Syrians.
+Every year, the president in consultation with Congress sets the annual refugee admissions ceiling and allocations by region of origin.
+In response to the growing humanitarian crisis in the Middle East, the Obama administration increased the refugee admissions ceiling for FY 2016 to 85,000, up 15,000 from the 70,000 the prior year, with 10,000 specifically designated for Syrians.
 The Near East and South Asia region received 40 percent (34,000) of the regional allocation in response to refugee crises in Iraq and Burma.

-How many foreign born received asylum status in the United States, and where are they from?
+How many people received asylum status in the United States, and where are they from?

-In 2014, 23,533 principal applicants and their spouses and/or unmarried children under age 21 were granted asylum after seeking protection upon arriving or after arrival in the United States (a 6 percent drop from the 25,100 persons in 2013).
-An additional 8,235 individuals outside of the United States were approved for asylum status as immediate family members of principal applicants.
-(Note that this number reflects travel documents issued to these family members, not their arrival to the United States.)
+In 2015, 26,124 individuals, including principal applicants and their spouses and/or unmarried children under age 21, were granted asylum after seeking protection upon or after arrival in the United States—a 12 percent increase from 23,374 in 2014.
+An additional 7,116 individuals outside the United States were approved for asylum status as immediate family members of principal applicants.
+(Note that this number reflects travel documents issued to these family members, not their arrival in the United States.)

-- For more information, see Refugees and Asylees in the United States.
+- For more information, see the Source article Refugees and Asylees in the United States.

 How many unauthorized immigrants are in the United States?

-According to DHS’ Office of Immigration Statistics (OIS), an estimated 11.4 million unauthorized immigrants resided in the United States as of January 2012 compared to 11.5 million in January 2011.
+An estimated 11.4 million unauthorized immigrants resided in the United States as of January 2012 compared to 11.5 million in January 2011, according to the most recent estimates issued by the DHS Office of Immigration Statistics.
 These results suggest little to no change in the unauthorized immigrant population from 2011 to 2012.

-MPI estimated 11 million unauthorized immigrants resided in the United States in 2013.
-More than half (54 percent) of the 11 million unauthorized immigrants resided in four states: California (28 percent), Texas (13 percent), New York (8 percent), and Florida (5 percent).
-Three-quarters of unauthorized immigrants resided in 117 counties with the largest unauthorized population, of which the top five counties—Los Angeles County, CA; Harris County, TX; Cook County, IL; Orange County, CA; and Dallas County, TX—accounted for 21 percent of all unauthorized immigrants.
+The Migration Policy Institute estimated 11 million unauthorized immigrants resided in the United States in 2014.
+More than half (54 percent) resided in four states: California (27 percent), Texas (13 percent), New York (8 percent), and Florida (6 percent).
+The vast majority (81 percent) of unauthorized immigrants resided in 171 counties with 10,000 or more unauthorized immigrants each, of which the top five—Los Angeles County, CA; Harris County, TX; Cook County, IL; Orange County, CA; and Queens County, NY—accounted for 21 percent of all unauthorized immigrants.

-- See Unauthorized Immigrant Population Profiles for detailed sociodemographic information, as well as estimates of those potentially eligible for deferred action, for the United States, 41 states and the District of Columbia, and 117 counties as of 2009-13.
+- See Unauthorized Immigrant Population Profiles for detailed sociodemographic information for the United States, 41 states and the District of Columbia, and 121 counties.

 Where are unauthorized immigrants from?

-The top five countries of birth for unauthorized immigrants were Mexico (56 percent), Guatemala (6 percent), El Salvador (4 percent), and Honduras and China (3 percent each).
+The top five countries of birth for unauthorized immigrants were Mexico (56 percent), Guatemala (7 percent), El Salvador (4 percent), Honduras (3 percent), and China (2 percent).

 - See An Analysis of Unauthorized Immigrants in the United States by Country and Region of Birth for a detailed profile by country and region of origin.

-How many unauthorized immigrants reside with U.S. children under age 18?
+How many unauthorized immigrants reside with children under age 18?

-Between 2009 and 2013, about 4 million unauthorized immigrants (39 percent of the overall unauthorized population ages 15 and older) resided with children under age 18, MPI estimates.
-Of this group, about 84 percent (3.3 million) resided with at least one U.S.-citizen child under age 18, and 16 percent (619,000) resided with non-U.S.-citizen children.
+As of 2010-14, about 4 million unauthorized immigrants (39 percent of the overall unauthorized population ages 15 and older) resided with children under age 18, MPI estimates.
+Of this group, about 85 percent (3.4 million) resided with at least one U.S.-citizen child under age 18, and 15 percent (573,000) resided with only non-U.S.-citizen children.

 How many children under age 18 lived with at least one unauthorized immigrant parent?

-In the 2009-13 period, approximately 5.1 million children under age 18 lived with an unauthorized immigrant parent, representing 7 percent of the U.S. child population.
-About 79 percent (4.1 million) of these children were U.S. citizens, another 19 percent (959,000) were themselves unauthorized, and 2 percent (113,000) were legally present, including legal permanent residents (LPRs) and those with temporary visas.
+Approximately 5.1 million children under age 18 lived with an unauthorized immigrant parent during the 2009-13 period, representing 7 percent of the U.S. child population.
+About 79 percent (4.1 million) of these children were U.S. citizens, another 19 percent (959,000) were themselves unauthorized, and 2 percent (113,000) were legally present, including LPRs and those with temporary visas.

 How many people are eligible for the Deferred Action for Childhood Arrivals (DACA) program and how many applications have been received since its launch in 2012?

 The initial DACA program was announced on June 15, 2012, and granted two-year deportation relief and work authorization to eligible youth.
-Prospective beneficiaries for DACA must meet a series of requirements, including:
+Prospective beneficiaries must meet a series of requirements, including:

 - be at least 15 years old;